jfo/muhblog/src/post/stdwrite.md

 ```

 Just like in C, `main` is a special function that marks the entry point to a
 program after it has been compiled as an executable.
-Also like in C, its
+Unlike in C, it accepts no
-arguments do not need to be declared in its signature (todo: more on that and
-why).
+arguments (C's main function has a variety of vagaries that make it a bit
+[unique](https://stackoverflow.com/a/4207223)) and command line input is
+available through utility functions to allow easier cross platform use.

 It is marked [`pub`](https://ziglang.org/documentation/master/#Keyword-pub) so
-that it is accesible from outside of the immediate module ('module' here
+that it is accessible from outside of the immediate module ('module' here
 referring to nothing more than the top level scope of the current namespace...
 i.e., the file), this is a necessary step since, as the program's entry point,
 `main` would _have_ to be accessible from outside this module.

-`fn` is a function functoin, `main()` is the name (and where the argument list would be)
+`fn` is the function keyword, `main()` is the name (and where the argument list
-and `!void` is the return type.
+_would_ be) and `!void` is the return type.
+Looking a little closer at that

-Let's look a little closer at that return type.
+return type.

 In C, the return type of a function is declared _before_ anything else.
 This
 makes a certain amount of sense: it's congruent with how variables are